 The last 15 years have seen a drive to consolidate dental practices, with studies predicting that corporate finance-owned groups will dominate the provision of patient care in the next 20 years.

-This presentation highlights the drivers of consolidation, together with the effects of corporate ownership upon dental profession.
+This presentation highlights the drivers of consolidation, together with the effects of corporate ownership upon the dental profession.

-Increased regulation, competition and generous practice valuations encourage an ever increasing number of dentists to sell to corporate groups.
-Corporate owned groups are motivated primarily to make financial gain often driven by factors irrelevant to dentistry.
+Increased regulation, competition, and generous practice valuations encourage an ever-increasing number of dentists to sell to corporate groups.
+Corporate-owned groups are motivated primarily to make financial gain, often driven by factors irrelevant to dentistry.

 Corporate groups change dental management from a professional structure to that of an industrial group.
 This approach often limits clinical freedom leaving the dentist as a technical labourer and is a threat to the fundamental nature of dentistry.

 New ownership models must be developed to compete with these groups and allow dentists to maintain control of patient care and their profession.